OUR MANIFESTO FOR HAIRDRESSING.

 So that's what we say!
 Do we walk the talk?

 Of course all our hairdressers are trained and qualified (or in training) to NVQ Level 3 or beyond.
-They are all State Registered and their professional development carries on throughout their career with us.
-We invest in the next generation by employing apprentices and Keith Mellen is a member of the government's "Trailblazer" Apprenticeship Steering Group developing the new Hair Professional Standards.
+They are all State Registered with the Hair and Barber Council and their professional development carries on throughout their career with us.
+We invest in the next generation by employing apprentices and Keith Mellen is a member of the government's Hair Professional Apprenticeship Steering Group, responsible for developing the Hair Professional Standards apprenticeships.
+He is also a member of VTCT's Hair and Barbering Sector Employer Panel, which advises on their development of products and services for the hairdressing industry.

 Anne Veck is a former Ambassador for The Hair and Barber Council lobbying for mandatory professional registration and is currently the Hairdressing Ambassador for the National Hair and Beauty Federation, helping drive up standards across the industry.

-Anne has been a member of The Fellowship For British Hairdressing for over 20 years and these days we have House Membership, ensuring that team members have access to this amazing organisation which promotes artistic and creative quality throughout the industry.
+Anne has been a member of The Fellowship For British Hairdressing for over 20 years and is a Fellow with Honours.
+We have House Membership, ensuring that team members have access to this amazing organisation which promotes artistic and creative quality throughout the industry.
+In 2021 she was invited to join the British Beauty Council's Hairdressing Committee.

 We believe in working in an open, honest and transparent way with both our clients and our employees.
 Our complaints procedure goes beyond the requirements of The Consumer Rights Act 2015 and we operate a completely transparent and objective career and pay scale for our team members.